scmaverick/slate/source/index.html.md

 Additional information about most of the Marketing Suite API endpoints can be found on our developer portal:

-* For users in the U.S.: https://api.eccmp.com/services2/help/
+* For users in the U.S.: <a href="https://api.eccmp.com/services2/help/">https://api.eccmp.com/services2/help/</a>
-* For users in Europe: https://api.ccmp.eu/services2/help/
+* For users in Europe: <a href="https://api.ccmp.eu/services2/help/">https://api.ccmp.eu/services2/help/</a>

 # API Category: Data Management